stillwater-sc/universal/README.md

 the custom number systems provided by Universal.
 Assuming you have build and installed the library, the commands are

 ```
+    compsi         -- show the components (sign, scale, fraction) of a signed integer value
+    compui         -- show the components (sign, scale, fraction) of a signed integer value
     compf          -- show the components (sign, scale, fraction) of a float value
     compd          -- show the components (sign, scale, fraction) of a double value
     compld         -- show the components (sign, scale, fraction) of a long double value
+    compfp         -- show the components (sign, scale, fraction) of a fixed-point value
     compp          -- show the components (sign, scale, fraction) of a posit value
+    complns        -- show the components (sign, scale, fraction) of an lns value

     convert        -- show the conversion process of a Real value to a posit

     propenv        -- show the properties of the execution (==compiler) environment that built the library
     propp          -- show numerical properties of a posit environment including the associated quire
 ```
 For example:
 ```
 >$ compfp 1.234567890123456789012